 A copy of the full text of the provisions of the Company's Bylaws dealing with stockholder proposals is available to stockholders from the Secretary of the Company upon written request and an electronic copy of which is available at the SEC's website located at www.sec.gov.
-For business or nominations intended to be brought to the 2013 Annual Meeting of Stockholders, the notice deadline is January 16, 2013.
-Stockholder proposals or director nominations submitted after this date may not be presented at the 2013 Annual Meeting of Stockholders.
+For business or nominations intended to be brought to the 2015 Annual Meeting of Stockholders, the notice deadline is prior to February 19, 2015 but not earlier than January 20, 2015.
+Stockholder proposals or director nominations submitted after this date may not be presented at the 2015 Annual Meeting of Stockholders.

-Under the rules of the SEC, stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2013 Annual Meeting of Stockholders must submit such proposals to the Company by November 14, 2012.
+Under the rules of the SEC, stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2015 Annual Meeting of Stockholders must submit such proposals to the Company by December 18, 2014.
 Please address such proposals to: Secretary, ProPhase Labs, Inc., 621 N. Shady Retreat Road, Doylestown, PA 18901.